College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

-Every student who is interested in nursing needs to check out Rutgers University - Camden.
-Located in the city of Camden, Rutgers Camden is a public university with a moderately-sized student population.
-A Best Colleges rank of #658 out of 2,217 colleges nationwide means Rutgers Camden is a great university overall.
+Every student pursuing a degree in nursing has to take a look at Rutgers University - Camden.
+Located in the small city of Camden, Rutgers Camden is a public university with a moderately-sized student population.
+A Best Colleges rank of #658 out of 2,217 schools nationwide means Rutgers Camden is a great university overall.

-There were about 315 nursing students who graduated with this degree at Rutgers Camden in the most recent year we have data available.
-Nursing degree recipients from Rutgers University - Camden earn a boost of around $20,549 above the typical income of nursing graduates.
+There were roughly 361 nursing students who graduated with this degree at Rutgers Camden in the most recent data year.
+Nursing degree recipients from Rutgers University - Camden receive an earnings boost of about $20,549 above the average income of nursing graduates.

 More information about a degree in nursing from Rutgers University - Camden